akohta/bem3_aw_b1/README.md

 This is the three-dimensional acoustic wave scattering analysis program for arbitrary objects in a inviscid fluid.
 This is based on boundary element method, the own developed numerical solution is used.
 The radiation force acting on the object can be analyzed.
-Intel Math Kernel Library and libpng are required.
+Intel Math Kernel Library, Gnu Scientific Library and libpng are required.
 Gmsh is used for create a mesh data of object.
 The acoustic wave analysis program "multi_aw" is used for analyze incident field.